 - Michelin Cross Climate 2

-All season tires are really just 3-season tires.
-In the coldest months, the tires get so rigid that they are much less effective on snow and ice.
+All-season tires do not have the 3-peak snow emblem.
+They are really just 3-season tires.
+In the coldest months, the tires get so rigid that they are much less effective on ice and snow.

 - Bridgestone Ecopia